cncoulter/Transcription-The-Plays-of-Roswitha/09 Paphnutius.md

 YOUNG MAN.
 We understand.
 Have you money in your purse, stranger?
 Thais loves a handsome face, but she loves a full purse more.

 PAPHNUTIUS.
-Gendemen, I am rich.
+Gentlemen, I am rich.
 I have a rare present to offer her.

 YOUNG MAN.
 To our next meeting, then!
 Farewell.
 May Thais be kind!